Maven and Gradle Hibernate Enhance Plugin

 }

-Last, in order to configure the execution of the bytecode enhancement plugin, you need to add the following configuration:
+Last, in order to configure the execution of the bytecode enhancement plugin, you need to add a configuration that is specific to the Hibernate version that you’re using.

 hibernate {